keptn/enhancement-proposals/text/0009-definition-of-remediation-action.md

 ## Open questions

 - The name of action type *keptn-service* is subject to change.
 What is a better naming?

+- How can we model a "rollback" action?
+Is this the action type: *keptn-built-in* and a standard feature of the remedation-service?

 ## Future possibilities